joelphimes/Niger-Political-Shift-Examination/README.md

 (4) Niger Leadership: ANOVA on Government Effectiveness.\
 Utilizing an Analysis of Variance (ANOVA) on government effectiveness, this goal aims to statistically determine if there were statistically significant variations in governance effectiveness over different leadership periods.\
 \
-(5) Niger Foreign Aid: Uncover Data Points related to Foreign Assistance.\
+(5) Niger Foreign Aid: Uncover Data Points Related to Foreign Assistance.\
 Foreign assistance can influence a country's politics as a stabilizing force or a potential source of conflict.
 By focusing on aid from some of the top countries, This endeavor can uncover if external monetary flows are a dependent part of stabilizing the Niger economy.\
 \
 (6) Niger Foreign Aid: Regression Model - DAC Flows & Niger GCF.\